-- examined and approved the preliminary consolidated results as at 31 December 2019; - examined and approved the draft financial statements for the year ended 31 December 2019 and the Directors' Report and also approved the Cementir Holding Group's non-financial statement pursuant to Dutch law ("Besluit bekendmaking niet-financiële informatie"), the Corporate Governance Report pursuant to the Code and Articles 2:135(a) et seq. of the Dutch Civil Code; - examined and approved the Group financial results on a quarterly basis; - examined the work carried out in 2019 by the Audit Committee and the Ethics Committee; - reviewed the performance and procedures of the Board itself and its Committees, assessing their size and composition, also in consideration of professional experience, management expertise, gender.
+- examined and approved the preliminary consolidated results as at 31 December 2019;

+- examined and approved the draft financial statements for the year ended 31 December 2019 and the Directors' Report and also approved the Cementir Holding Group's non-financial statement pursuant to Dutch law ("Besluit bekendmaking niet-financiële informatie"), the Corporate Governance Report pursuant to the Code and the Remuneration Report pursuant to the Code and Articles 2:135(a) et seq. of the Dutch Civil Code: - examined and approved the Group financial results on a quarterly basis; - examined the work carried out in 2019 by the Audit Committee and the Ethics Committee; - reviewed the performance and procedures of the Board itself and its Committees, assessing their size and composition, also in consideration of professional experience, management expertise, gender.